Period: Late Period or Early Ptolemaic Period

 Dynasty: Dynasty 30 or later

 Dimensions: h.
 21 cm (8 1/4 in); w.
 14.3 cm (5 5/8 in); d.
 11 cm (4 5/16 in)

 Credit Line: Purchase, Anne and John V. Hansen Egyptian Purchase Fund, and Magda Saleh and Jack Josephson Gift, 2003

-The fluid pose and chest-beating gesture of this extraordinary figure evokes a stately performance.
-Egyptian relief representations depict figures like this as part of a troupe of similarly genuflecting divine beings with falcon- and jackal-heads.
-This troupe is usually seen attending the sunrise or the birth and coronation of a king; and three-dimensional figures of the same type were set around the processional shrines of certain gods, doubtlessly to accompany the epiphany of the deity during a procession.
+The fluid pose and chest-beating gesture of this extraordinary figure evoke a stately performance.
+Egyptian relief representations depict such figures as part of a troupe of similarly genuflecting divine beings with falcon and jackal heads.
+This troupe is usually seen attending the sunrise or the birth and coronation of a king; three-dimensional figures of the same type were set around the processional shrines of certain gods, doubtlessly to accompany the epiphany of the deity during a procession.

 It is not easy to explain the presence among the animal-headed divinities of the human-headed figure wearing—as seen here—the regalia of a pharaoh.
 Some scholars interpret the figure as the representation of an actual king.
 Others understand it as a mythical being that introduces royal aspects into the otherworldly ritual.
 Whatever its exact meaning, this masterpiece of wood carving was certainly part of a temple's equipment.
 Its ritual character was further emphasized by a covering of lead sheet, now vanished.